a-ludi/dentist/README.md

   intended for one of the following scenarios:

   1. DENTIST is meant to close as many gaps as possible in a _de novo_ assembly.
-Then the closed gaps must validated by other means afterwards.
+Then the closed gaps must be validated by other means afterwards.
   2. DENTIST is used not with real reads but with an independent assembly.

 - `--existing-gap-bonus`: If DENTIST finds evidence to join two contigs that